orgitcog/neural-nestor-gauge-logic/docs/prompts.md

 ---

-## First Shot - with Opus 4.5 in Cursor
+## First Shot: with Opus 4.5 in Cursor

 ### Consolidated Prompt